-A. Inspecting and testing performed exclusively for the Contractor's convenience shall be the sole responsibility of the Contractor and not part of testing allowance.
+A. Inspecting and testing performed exclusively for the Contractor's convenience shall be the sole responsibility of the Contractor.

 3.1 COOPERATION WITH TESTING LABORATORY

 A. Representatives of the testing laboratory shall have access to the Work at all times and at all locations where the Work is in progress.
 Provide facilities for such access to enable the laboratory to perform its function properly.
 All testing shall be coordinated by the Architect.